wimagguc/ios-custom-alertview/README.md

 * CustomIOS7AlertView.h
 * CustomIOS7AlertView.m

+## Change notes

+* A new `init` method is added in which you don't have to pass on the parent view any more.
+It's easy to migrate to this one, so in case it works just use this new init function.
+If it fails, please add an issue here so that I can track down the bugs.

 ## Quick start guide

-1. Create the UIView object.
-(Passing the whole parent view, because some calculations are needed: the dialog comes in the middle etc.)
+1. Create the UIView object `changed`

     ```
-    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] initWithParentView:self.view];
+    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] init];
     ```

 2. Add some custom content to the alert view (optional)